Pennsylvania State System of Higher Education

-The Pennsylvania State System of Higher Education (PASSHE) is an American state agency of the Commonwealth of Pennsylvania that oversees 10 state-owned universities.
+The Pennsylvania State System of Higher Education (PASSHE) is a state agency of the Commonwealth of Pennsylvania in the United States that oversees 10 state-owned universities.
 Collectively, it is the largest provider of higher education in the commonwealth.
 All of the schools are primarily NCAA Division II members and affiliated with the Pennsylvania State Athletic Conference (PSAC).

-PASSHE should not be confused with Pennsylvania's other state-funded university system, the Commonwealth System of Higher Education, which includes one land grant university (Pennsylvania State University), three historically private universities (Temple University, Lincoln University, and University of Pittsburgh), and the related campuses of the four institutions.
+PASSHE is one of two state-funded university systems in Pennsylvania with the other being the Commonwealth System of Higher Education.

 History

 The Normal School Act of 1857 was passed on the last day of session on May 20, 1857.
 Its passage created 12 normal school districts in the state in which to establish private corporations answerable to the State Superintendent of Common Schools.
 Afterward, the School Code of 1911 mandated that the Commonwealth purchase all the normal schools.
 The normal schools evolved from state normal schools, to state teacher's colleges, to state colleges.
 Act 188, which was signed into law on November 12, 1982, and came into effect on July 1, 1983, established the Pennsylvania State System of Higher Education, and converted those state colleges into universities.

-Chancellor Dan Greenstein announced in an "open letter to all students, faculty, staff, and supporters of PASSHE" in July 2024, that he would be concluding his six-year tenure as Chancellor effective October 11, 2024.
-He concluded with the postscript, "P.S.
-I will let you know of my next steps when I am free to share the information in September."